A Visitor’s Guide to Liguria

 3. Add the cheese and pulse until a creamy paste forms.
 Dress your cooked pasta and serve immediately.

-Prep Tip: A tablespoon of basil pesto adds fresh flavor to soups and other dishes, but prepping some on the fly is not always an option.
-Fortunately, pesto freezes wonderfully, so prepare a batch, add it to an ice cube tray, pop them out of the tray when frozen, and double-wrap them in plastic wrap and aluminum foil for use whenever needed.
+Prep Tip: A tablespoon of basil pesto adds fresh flavor to soups and other dishes.
+However prepping some on the fly is not always an option.
+Fortunately, pesto freezes wonderfully.
+Prepare a batch, add it to an ice cube tray, and pop them out of the tray when frozen.
+Double-wrap them in plastic wrap and aluminum foil for use whenever needed.

 Leave a Reply